Muslim conquest of Persia: First invasion (633)

 Khalid received a call for aid from northern Arabia at Dawmat al-Jandal, where another Muslim Arab general, Iyad ibn Ghanm, was trapped among the rebel tribes.
 Khalid went there and defeated the rebels in the Battle of Dawmat al-Jandal in the last week of August.
 Upon his return, he received news of the assembling of a large Persian army.
 He decided to defeat them all separately to avoid the risk of being defeated by a large unified Persian army.
 Four divisions of Persian and Christian Arab auxiliaries were present at Hanafiz, Zumiel, Sanni and Muzieh.
 Khalid divided his army into three units, and employed them in well-coordinated attacks against the Persians from three different sides at night, in the Battle of Muzayyah, then the Battle of Saniyy, and finally the Battle of Zumail, all during the month of November.
 These devastating defeats ended Persian control over Mesopotamia, and left the Persian capital Ctesiphon vulnerable.
 Before attacking Ctesiphon, Khalid decided to eliminate all Persian forces in the south and west.
-He accordingly marched against the border city of Firaz, where he defeated the combined forces of the Sasanian Persians, the Byzantines and Christian Arabs in December.
-This was the last battle in his conquest of Mesopotamia.
+He accordingly marched against the border city of Firaz, where he allegedly defeated the combined forces of the Sasanian Persians, the Byzantines and Christian Arabs in December.
+However this has been disputed, as there is doubt to any large-scale Persian forces, and the suspect elements of the battle including casualty numbers and a lack of names of allied commanders point to an Islamic cover-up, which may have in fact been a defeat of Khalid.
+This battle was the last in his conquest of Mesopotamia.
 While Khalid was on his way to attack Qadissiyah (a key fort en route to Ctesiphon), Abu Bakr ordered him to the Roman front in Syria to assume command there.